Books, shoes, watch, and bag

 Have you used a packing app?
 What did you think?
 Share your insights in the comments!

-Images via Free-Photos (book, shoes, watch, and bag), PxHere (Girl in airport with bag), PxHere (holiday luggage), and PxHere (walking with bag in airport)
+Images via Alexas_Fotos (suitcase with teddy bear), PxHere (Girl in airport with bag), PxHere (holiday luggage)